 - If an employee develops COVID-19 infection or has a positive test, businesses and other organizations must take additional precautions to stop the virus from spreading further.

-- Use signage to encourage individuals/family groups to space themselves at least 6 feet from others.
+- Use signage to encourage individuals/groups to space themselves at least 6 feet from other groups.

 - Use floor decals or other visual cues to encourage spacing of at least 6 feet between attendees.